-- Q1: What are the maximum amounts of election expenses for the 2021 Election Committee Subsector Ordinary Elections? - Q2: How to decide whether a particular item of expenditure should be regarded as an election expense? - Q3: If an expense is incurred for election-related purpose and other purpose, how should a candidate calculate the election expense? - Q4: If old material is used for election purpose during the election period, how should a candidate calculate the related election expense? - Q5: If the cost of an election advertisement of a candidate is zero, does the candidate still need to declare at Section D of the election return? - Q6: If a candidate publishes election advertisements through the internet, how should the candidate declare the related election expense? - Q7: If there are outstanding claims by the election return submission deadline, such as water charge or electricity expense, but the relevant amount cannot be ascertained before the deadline, how can a candidate declare the related expenses in the election return? - Q8: If a candidate has produced one lot of election advertisement but has only published part of it in the end, how should the candidate declare such expense in the election return? - Q9: How should a candidate declare travelling expenses? - Q10: After the date of election, candidate still needs to handle the election-related follow-up work (for example, removal of election advertisements, handling of remaining election donations, settlement of expenses for election-related activities etc.).
-Should the relevant expenses, such as salary for agents and election assistants and rental of the election office, be regarded as election expenses? - Q11: How should a candidate declare the election donations received through on-street fundraising or internet crowdfunding?
+- Q1: What is the maximum amount of election expenses for the 2022 Chief Executive Election? - Q2: How to decide whether a particular item of expenditure should be regarded as an election expense? - Q3: If an expense is incurred for election-related purpose and other purpose, how should a candidate calculate the election expense? - Q4: If an old material is used for election purpose during the election period, how should a candidate calculate the related election expense? - Q5: If the cost of an election advertisement of a candidate is zero, does the candidate still need to declare at Section D of the election return? - Q6: If a candidate publishes election advertisements through the internet, how should the candidate declare the related election expense? - Q7: If there are outstanding claims by the election return submission deadline, such as water charge or electricity expense, but the relevant amount cannot be ascertained before the deadline, how can a candidate declare the related expenses in the election return? - Q8: If a candidate has produced one lot of election advertisement but has only published part of it in the end, how should the candidate declare such expense in the election return? - Q9: How should a candidate declare travelling expenses? - Q10: After the date of election, a candidate still needs to handle the election-related follow-up work (for example, removal of election advertisements, handling of remaining election donations, settlement of expenses for election-related activities, etc.).
+Should the relevant expenses, such as salary for agents and election assistants and rental of the election office, be regarded as election expenses?